OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:5

-> The heavens will praise Your wonders, Lord,
+> The heavens will celebrate Your wonders, Lord,
-> Your faithfulness also in the assembly of the holy ones.
+> Your faithfulness also among the assembly of the holy ones.

 ## Psalm 89:6

-> For who in the skies is comparable to the Lord?
+> For who in the skies can be compared to the Lord?
-> Who among the sons of the mighty is like the Lord,
+> Who among the mighty is like the Lord,

 ## Psalm 89:7

-> A God greatly feared in the council of the holy ones,
+> A God greatly revered in the council of the holy ones,
-> And awesome above all those who are around Him?
+> And awe-inspiring above all who surround Him?

 ## Psalm 89:8

-> Lord God of armies, who is like You, mighty Lord?
+> Lord God of hosts, who is like You, mighty Lord?
-> Your faithfulness also surrounds You.
+> Your faithfulness encircles You.

 ---

 ## Psalm 89:9

-> You rule the surging of the sea;
+> You govern the surging of the sea;
-> When its waves rise, You calm them.
+> When its waves rise, You still them.

 ## Psalm 89:10

-> You Yourself crushed Rahab like one who is slain;
+> You have crushed Rahab like one who is slain;
-> You scattered Your enemies with Your mighty arm.
+> You scattered Your foes with Your powerful arm.

 ## Psalm 89:11

-> The heavens are Yours, the earth also is Yours;
+> The heavens belong to You, and the earth is Yours as well;
-> The world and all it contains, You have founded them.
+> You have established the world and all it contains.

 ## Psalm 89:12

-> The north and the south, You have created them;
+> You have fashioned the north and the south;
-> Tabor and Hermon shout for joy at Your name.
+> Tabor and Hermon sing for joy in Your name.

 ## Psalm 89:13

-> You have a strong arm;
+> You possess a strong arm;
-> Your hand is mighty, Your right hand is exalted.
+> Your hand is mighty, Your right hand is lifted high.

 ---

 ## Psalm 89:14

 > Righteousness and justice are the foundation of Your throne;
-> Mercy and truth go before You.
+> Mercy and truth proceed before You.

 ## Psalm 89:15

-> Blessed are the people who know the joyful sound!
+> Blessed are the people who hear the joyful call!
-> Lord, they walk in the light of Your face.
+> Lord, they walk in the light of Your presence.

 ## Psalm 89:16

-> In Your name they rejoice all the day,
+> In Your name they rejoice all day long,
-> And by Your righteousness they are exalted.
+> And by Your righteousness they are uplifted.

 ## Psalm 89:17

-> For You are the glory of their strength,
+> For You are the splendour of their strength,
-> And by Your favour our horn is exalted.
+> And by Your favour our horn is raised.

 ## Psalm 89:18

-> For our shield belongs to the Lord,
+> For our protector is the Lord,
-> And our king to the Holy One of Israel.
+> And our sovereign is the Holy One of Israel.

 ---

 ## Psalm 89:19

-> Once You spoke in vision to Your godly ones,
+> Once You spoke in a vision to Your faithful ones,
-> And said, “I have given help to one who is mighty;
+> And said, “I have granted help to a mighty one;
-> I have exalted one chosen from the people.
+> I have elevated one chosen from among the people.

 ## Psalm 89:20

-> I have found My servant David;
+> I have discovered My servant David;
-> With My holy oil I have anointed him,
+> With My sacred oil I have anointed him,

 ## Psalm 89:21

-> With whom My hand will be established;
+> With whom My hand will be firm;
-> My arm also will strengthen him.
+> My arm also will empower him.

 ## Psalm 89:22

-> The enemy will not deceive him,
+> The enemy will not outwit him,
-> Nor will the son of wickedness afflict him.
+> Nor will the wicked oppress him.

 ## Psalm 89:23

-> But I will crush his adversaries before him,
+> But I will crush his foes before him,
-> And strike those who hate him.
+> And strike down those who detest him.

 ## Psalm 89:24

-> My faithfulness and My mercy will be with him,
+> My faithfulness and My mercy will accompany him,
-> And in My name his horn will be exalted.
+> And in My name his horn will be raised.

 ## Psalm 89:25

-> I will place his hand on the sea,
+> I will extend his hand over the sea,
-> And his right hand on the rivers.
+> And his right hand over the rivers.

 ## Psalm 89:26

 > He will call to Me, ‘You are my Father,
-> My God, and the rock of my salvation.’
+> My God, and the foundation of my salvation.’

 ## Psalm 89:27

-> I will also make him My firstborn,
+> I will also appoint him as My firstborn,
 > The highest of the kings of the earth.

 ## Psalm 89:28

 > I will maintain My mercy for him forever,
-> And My covenant shall be confirmed to him.
+> And My covenant shall be steadfast with him.

 ## Psalm 89:29

-> So I will establish his descendants forever,
+> Thus I will secure his descendants for all time,
-> And his throne as the days of heaven.
+> And his throne as enduring as the days of heaven.

 ---

 ## Psalm 89:30

-> If his sons abandon My Law
+> If his sons forsake My Law
-> And do not walk in My judgments,
+> And do not follow My judgments,

 ## Psalm 89:31

-> If they violate My statutes
+> If they break My statutes
-> And do not keep My commandments,
+> And do not observe My commandments,

 ## Psalm 89:32

-> Then I will punish their wrongdoing with the rod,
+> Then I will discipline their wrongdoing with the rod,
 > And their guilt with afflictions.

 ## Psalm 89:33

 > But I will not withdraw My mercy from him,
-> Nor deal falsely in My faithfulness.
+> Nor be unfaithful to My promise.

 ## Psalm 89:34

-> I will not break My covenant,
+> I will not violate My covenant,
-> Nor change what has gone out of My lips.
+> Nor alter what has gone out of My lips.

 ## Psalm 89:35

 > Once I have sworn by My holiness;
-> I will not lie to David.
+> I will not deceive David.

 ## Psalm 89:36

-> His descendants shall endure forever,
+> His descendants shall last forever,
-> And his throne as the sun before Me.
+> And his throne as constant as the sun before Me.

 ## Psalm 89:37

 > It shall be established forever like the moon,
-> And a witness in the sky is faithful.”
+> And a faithful witness in the sky.”

 > Selah